davidhellerw/week_3_pr/README.md

 # Sport Bet Project
-Project Documentation for Hoang Le Duc and David Heller A Data Analytics project using a Professional Soccer Athelets Database along with adjusted 2024 salary information from Web Scrapping of Capology website in order to provide insights into players' statistics' correlation with their payment.
+Project Documentation for Hoang Le Duc and David Heller A Data Analytics project using a Professional Soccer Database with 17k professional Soccer Player along with adjusted 2024 salary information from Web Scrapping of Capology website in order to provide insights into players' statistics' correlation with their payment.
 This project also aims to assemble the best overall value soccer team and the best rating team within a given budget using linear programming.

 ## Files